Execution guardrails for AI agents

 What are AI agent guardrails?

 AI agent guardrails are runtime controls that intercept, evaluate, and enforce authorization policies on tool calls made by autonomous AI agents.
-Unlike prompt-based instructions, guardrails operate independently of the agent's reasoning and cannot be bypassed by the model.
-They are the difference between hoping your agent behaves and knowing it will.
+Unlike prompt-based instructions, guardrails operate independently of the agent's reasoning at the governed tool boundary.
+They are the difference between relying on model behavior and enforcing a decision before the tool runs.

 That distinction is the entire problem.
 Authentication tells you who the agent is.
 Authorization tells you what it may do.
-An authenticated agent without authorization is a loaded gun with the safety off.
+An authenticated agent without authorization is an authenticated actor without runtime tool policy.

 Taxonomy of guardrail approaches